symfony/symfony-docs/cookbook/serializer.rst

 Serializing and deserializing to and from objects and different formats (e.g.
 JSON or XML) is a very complex topic.
-Symfony comes with a :doc:`Serializer Component</components/serializer>`, which gives you some tools that you can leverage for your solution.
+Symfony comes with a :doc:`Serializer Component </components/serializer>`, which gives you some tools that you can leverage for your solution.

-In fact, before you start, get familiar with the serializer, normalizers and encoders by reading the :doc:`Serializer Component</components/serializer>`.
+In fact, before you start, get familiar with the serializer, normalizers and encoders by reading the :doc:`Serializer Component documentation </components/serializer>`.
-You should also check out the `JMSSerializerBundle`_, which expands on the functionality offered by Symfony's core serializer.

 Activating the Serializer
 -------------------------